tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 However, before we start manipulating the data, it is best practice to first create a copy of the raw data for backup purposes.

 #### Procedure for removing duplicates
+Having duplicate entries in a dataset can skew patterns when it comes to pattern recognition and data visualization.
+It is important that every unique record appears only once.
+In this case study, the steps taken to remove duplicate data from the dataset is given below:
 - Create new database and import csv file:
 We need to create a new database (world_layoffs) in MySQL so we can upload the dataset (layoffs.csv) and start manipulating the data.
 - Duplicate the original table: